praghus/posthumus/README.md

 #### Zombie survival shooter in TypeScript

-This is not a finished game, but just a proof of concept for using my 2 libraries:
+This is not a finished game, but just a showcase for:

+-   [platfuse](https://github.com/praghus/platfuse) - Platform game engine based on a Tiled Map Editor
 -   [tmx-map-parser](https://github.com/praghus/tmx-map-parser) - Tiled Map Editor parser
--   [platfuse](https://github.com/praghus/platfuse) - Platform game engine concept also based on a Tiled Map Editor

 ## :video_game: [Demo](https://praghus.github.io/posthumus/)